-The keys are a bit mushy and need a firm press to actuate, so they’re not giving the typer much confidence, but once you get used to this feedback you’ll find it quick, quiet and fairly reliable.
-In fact, this is one of the fastest keyboards I’ve tested in a while, but my accuracy still struggled at around 92-93%, down from my normal 95-97%.
+The keys are a bit mushy and need a firm press to actuate, so they’re not giving the typer much confidence, but once you get used to this feedback you’ll find it quick, quiet, and fairly reliable.
+This is one of the fastest keyboards I’ve tested in a while, but my accuracy still struggled at around 92-93%, down from my normal 95-97%.
 It didn’t improve much during my two weeks with this laptop, but it might over a longer time.

 The writing on each key is easily visible with this Gold/Blue color scheme, but keep in mind that the Icicle Silver variant of this laptop gets much poorer contrast, with silver writing on silver keys.